dignifiedalpaca/blog/data/posts/_hidden.md

 # Hidden post

-This is a hidden post
+This is a hidden post, as it starts with an underscore it is not available in the index.